geekhunger/onguard/README.md

 }))
 ```

-**If you have configured HarperDB connection already** and want to use *that* connection object, then you can simply pass it directly to the `harperdb` property...
+**If you have configured a HarperDB connection already** and want to use *that* connection object, then you can simply pass its handle it directly to the `harperdb` property!

-> **But, be careful with that!** It will use the *currently connected database table, and will polute it* with entries of blacklisted client requests!

 ```js
 const {database} = require("node-harperdb")